Right to Work checks – What they mean and how automation can help

 - Reduction in compliance costs as all internal audits regarding checking identity documents can be carried out electronically in a central location.

-TrustID offer the widest range of comprehensive Right to Work checking and electronic identity validation solutions in the market.
-Our checks verify the validity of a document and help you to meet the Home Office guidelines required for a statutory excuse.
-Our services can be set up within an hour, with just a few minutes of training enough to get staff up to speed and using the application.
+As a leading IDSP, TrustID offer the widest range of comprehensive Right to Work checking and IDVT services in the market.
+Our checks verify the validity of a document and help you to meet the Home Office Right to Work guidelines required for a statutory excuse.
+Services can be set up within an hour, with just a few minutes of training enough to get staff up to speed and using the application.
 Our online validation and RtW software services are offered on a pay-per-check basis and there is no hardware to install and nothing to download – you can make identity checks from your smartphone, tablet device or laptop.
 Find out more about our range of Right to Work services here.

 Disclaimer: The information contained in this article is provided for information purposes only and should not be construed as legal advice on any matter.
 You should not rely on the information published on this website, which does not take account of individual circumstances and may not reflect recent changes in the law.
 While we make reasonable efforts to keep our information accurate, we assume no responsibility for its accuracy and correctness, or for any consequences of relying or acting upon it, howsoever arising.